|Nutrition Facts (per serving)|

 Once the infusion is done (give yourself a few hours), the cocktail comes together quickly.
-Just pour your favorite aged rum into a glass of chilled black tea, then top it off with the spiced cream.
+Just pour your favorite aged rum into a glass of chilled black tea (Ceylon is recommended), then top it off with the spiced cream.
 You will find that this is a true delight and a cocktail you won't be able to keep to yourself.

-- Mix Kerrygold Irish Cream, sweetened condensed milk, and coconut milk together with clove, vanilla, and anise and allow to sit for 2 to 3 hours.
+Mix Irish cream, coconut milk, and sweetened condensed milk together with clove, vanilla, and anise, and allow to sit for 2 to 3 hours.
 Strain the spices using a fine mesh strainer.

-- When it's time to serve, pour the tea and rum into a tall glass with ice.
+When it's time to serve, pour the rum and tea into a tall glass with ice.

 How Strong Is the Thai Iced Tea?

 If you're looking for a nice, casual cocktail, this Thai Iced Tea is an ideal candidate.
 The rum is not a full shot and Kerrygold is a gentle 17 percent ABV (34 proof).
 By the time we add the milk and tea, the drink is rather light.
 On average, it will weigh in around 9 percent alcohol by volume (18 proof).